 Reviews: RAZORBLADE TEAR | WINTER COUNTS |

 Let’s talk mysteries.
-One of my all time favorite one from BOTM was Long Bright River.
-With a focus on addiction, this is not your typical mystery as it really is a mix of contemporary fiction and mystery.
-It’s an excellent read.
+One of my all time favorite mysteries from BOTM was Long Bright River.
+With a focus on addiction, this is not your typical mystery as it really is a mixture of contemporary fiction and mystery.
+It’s an excellent read and I highly recommend it.

 Reviews: LONG BRIGHT RIVER | THE SURVIVORS |